LITUATUI/M3UPT/README.md

 EPG https://m3upt.com/epg

 Use Perfect Player or ProgTV.
+RTP channels don't open in most other players.